 - Palm Valley – Northern Territory, near Alice Springs.
 Oasis in the middle of enormous desert, the only place in the central part of Australia where grow palms: the rare Livistona mariae as well as other rare plants.
 Ecosystem is fed by spring water.
 It is likely that palms were brought here by people some 15 - 30 thousand years ago.

 - Tree heath south of Freycinet Estuary – Western Australia, Shark Bay.
 Unique biotope with at least 51 endemic species.

 - Wollemi pine stands – New South Wales, Greater Blue Mountains.
 The three only existing populations of Wollemia nobilis pine in deep, inaccessible gorges with less than 100 Wollemi pines remaining.
 This tree was thought to be extinct 150 million years ago until it was discovered not far from Sydney in 1994.

 - Wooramel Seagrass Bank – Western Australia, Shark Bay.
-Largest seagrass growth in the world, covers 1,030 square kilometres.
+Largest seagrass grove in the world, covers 1,030 square kilometres.